fardjad/traicebox/README.md

 - Auto-login proxies for LiteLLM UI and Langfuse
 - Config generator for Harness Tools such as OpenCode

+## Prerequisites

+Traicebox requires [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) to be installed and running on your system.

 ## Installation

 ### Published Package (Recommended)